 Kim wrote that her concern over parents using their child’s opioid medication, along with the other risks of long-term use of opioids, led her to adopt a more pro-marijuana stance.
 She’s prescribed medical marijuana to patients as young as 3 years old.

 Two studies published last week suggest that more people may be turning to medical marijuana to relieve their pain.

-One study in JAMA Internal Medicine found that opioid prescriptions among Medicare enrollees were 14 percent lower in states with easy access to medical marijuana.
-The other study in the same journal found similar results with Medicaid enrollees.
+One in JAMA Internal Medicine found that opioid prescriptions among Medicare enrollees were 14 percent lower in states with easy access to medical marijuana.
+The other in the same journal found similar results with Medicaid enrollees.

 The results, though, may not apply to people outside of Medicare and Medicaid.
 The studies also don’t show that people are opting for marijuana instead of opioids.

 Even medical marijuana won’t solve the opioid crisis by itself.
 And marijuana has its own risks — including possibly increasing the risk that a person will develop an opioid use disorder.

 Whether doctors are prescribing opioids or medical marijuana for their pediatric patients’ pain, they still need to keep an eye out for the risks to the child and other family members.